Allegheny River Journal...

 We foolishly thought that we had the situation under control, but the fates had other plans.
 Early the next morning after Morgan took his bike off of the boat, put some wheels on it, and headed off to retrieve the car and trailer which was parked about 25 miles upstream, Aimee heard some noises outside the boat and looked out to find a small team of Pennsylvania Fish and Game Commission employees hard at work unloading an earthmover and temporary fences.
 Upon further investigation, she found that they were there to tear up the ramp and replace it with a new one.
 It did look like a new ramp was in order, but the timing was most inconvenient.
 Luckily, the workers were sympathetic to our story and agreed to wait until Morgan had returned with the trailer.
 Meanwhile, the tire on Morgan's bike had popped and been torn to shreds about three miles from the car.
 He happened to be biking beside a local, however, who kindly offered to come back and collect Morgan with his car, which he did.
 Just as soon as Morgan arrived back to the boat with the trailer in tow, we hauled the boat out of the water.
 The next moment the crew was there with the earthmover, tearing the ramp up.
 What timing!
 We made the decision to return to Morgan's house in Somerset, PA in order to make a number of modifications that would hopefully help the boat move more efficiently through the water and increase our speed.

 Before the modification work could begin in earnest, however, we wanted to cover some of the river that we had had to miss during the past week due to shallow water.
 The fourth grade teacher in Tionesta, Jim Knauff, had mentioned that we might be able to borrow his leaky canoe for such a venture, and a quick phone called proved that he was good on his word.
 Tuesday morning we visited the two schools along the river we had scheduled for that week in Freeport and Tarentum, PA and in the afternoon headed back up to Tionesta.
 Jim and his family treated us to a delightful evening, and in an interesting turn of events, he and his friend Ashley Sweda located a non-leaky canoe for us to borrow from the Tionesta Boy Scout troop #82.
 Early the next morning, Ashley drove us up to Tidioute so that we could begin our journey where we first had to take the boat out of the water.
-In the picture at left, Aimee ponders how to pack supplies so that they stay dry while Ashley lends some guidance.

 A delightful three days of canoeing followed.
 The first day we made it a good ways past Tionesta, stopping on an island to camp for the night amongst some very tall grass that made for a comfortable mattress.
 We paused in Tionesta to admire The Hunting and Fishing Museum of Pennsylvania.
 While the